 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Barclays, Warner Bros., Olo, and Centessa and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Barclays PLC (NYSE: BCS), Warner Bros.
-Discovery, Inc. (NASDAQ: WBD), Olo, Inc. (NYSE: OLO), and Centessa Pharmaceuticals Plc (NASDAQ: CNTA).
+NEW YORK, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Barclays PLC BCS, Warner Bros.
+Discovery, Inc. WBD, Olo, Inc. OLO, and Centessa Pharmaceuticals Plc CNTA.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: February 18, 2021 – March 25, 2022